chuckremes/ruby-io/design-notes.md

 So for basic enumeration, we are left with #each(limit:, offset:), and each_byte(offset:).

+Note also that these mixins/classes are generic to Sync/Async.
+We use the same code for both; they are blocking-agnostic.
+However, we will probably have to pollute the method signature with a `timeout:` arg even though it would be ignored by the Sync IO objects.

+Create a LimitReader class that provides the #each functionality.
+It should be a strict, unbuffered reading of +limit+ bytes.
+For better perf (prove with a benchmark), offer a mixin that provides a BufferedLimitReader to replace the unbuffered one (really it will probably just subclass it). #each should be part of the IO class at all times.
+Note that File or String based IO needs an offset and will use #read under the covers; Socket, Pipe or other streams do NOT take an offset and usually use #recv to get data (pipe is a weird outlier).
+So, the #each method signature will be different for files versus sockets.

 FFI Select & FDSet
 FFI can't wrap macros.
 Luckily the select(2) macros are fairly simple and the fd_set struct is the same on all platforms.
 FD_SETSIZE is a max of 1024 and defaults to 64 on some platforms.
 We'll always allocate 1024.